 If you are also thinking to visit Koh Lanta, here is our amazing list of things to do on Koh Lanta Thailand.

 Go Scuba Diving

 You can do your Open Water certification while in Koh Lanta and go on fun dives around the Island.
 There is a good range of diving operators around Koh Lanta.

 Explore Mu Koh Lanta National Park

-The Mu Koh Lanta national park consists mainly of rugged hills covered with a rain forest and a beach forest the coast lines at Ko Lanta Yai.
+The Mu Koh Lanta national park consists mainly of rugged hills covered with a rain forest and a beach with the coastline at Ko Lanta Yai.

-The main attractions and activities at the park is the white beaches, hiking trails, viewpoints and some impressive caves.
+The main attractions and activities at the park are the white beaches, hiking trails, viewpoints, and some impressive caves.
 The beaches are beautiful and it’s easy to spend a few hours on the sand and in the water.

 Wander Lanta Old Town

 Lanta Old Town is a charming small seaside village on the east coast of the island.
 It once acted as the main port and commercial center for the island.

 Today, the Old Town is the district capital that is home to the island police and the island’s hospital as well as a long pier.

 The old town has some great restaurants and shops with amazing harbor views of the sea.
 Plus, most of the homes are built on stilts, overlooking an incredible ocean view.

 Visit The Lanta Animal Welfare Centre

 If you are looking to do something a little different and make a positive difference, then a visit to the Lanta Animal Welfare Centre.

 Simply put, it is a nonprofit charity dedicated to helping suffering dogs and cats around the island of Koh Lanta.

-At the center, there are free tours are available showing you around the premises and explains how the centre is ran.
-The tours are every hour during high season and every two hours during low season.
+At the center, there are free tours are available showing you around the premises and explains how the center is run.
+The tours are every hour during high season and every two hours during the low season.

 You can also take the dogs for a walk around the town and on the beach.
-If you go to Lanta, it is worth a visit to the Animal Welfare Centre and even make small donation.
+If you go to Lanta, it is worth a visit to the Animal Welfare Centre and even making a small donation.